Click to start searching

 Does your organisation fit into one of the categories to self-assess for an income tax exemption?

-If your organisation is not a charity and is not entitled to register as a charity, you may be able to self-assess whether it falls into one of the categories set out in the tax law that is entitled to an income tax exemption, such as a community service organisation.
+If your organisation is not a charity and is not entitled to register as a charity, you may be able to self-assess whether it falls into one of the categories set out in the Income Tax Assessment Act 1997 (Cth) that is entitled to an income tax exemption.

 There are eight non-charitable not-for-profit categories that can access an income tax exemption, and additional ATO requirements must be met to be eligible for the exemption.
 Information on these eight categories and the additional ATO requirements is set out below.